wso2/docker-is/dockerfiles/ubuntu/is/README.md

 > By default, the Docker image will prepackage the General Availability (GA) release version of the relevant WSO2 product.

+> Tip - If you require the container to run with a different UID and GID, pass the preferred values of the UID and GID
+> as values for build arguments `USER_ID` and `USER_GROUP_ID` when building the image, as shown below.
+Note
+> that setting lower values for the UID and GID is not recommended.
++ `docker build -t wso2is:5.11.0 --build-arg USER_ID=<UID> --build-arg USER_GROUP_ID=<GID> .`

 ##### 3. Running the Docker image.

 - `docker run -it -p 9443:9443 wso2is:5.11.0`